 Discipline uses magic to shield allies from taking damage as well as heal their wounds.
 This guide is intended for the raiding Discipline Priest.
 If you’re looking for PvP, leveling, or the other specs then see the links in the “contents” section.

 Discipline Priest Contents

-|This Discipline Priest guide is primarily intended for use at level 90.
-However, the principals will still apply during the leveling process.
+|This Discipline Priest guide is primarily intended for use at max level.
+However, some of the principals will still apply during the leveling process.
 If you’re looking for advice on leveling your Priest, check out our Priest Leveling Guide.

-If you want the same in-game step by step leveling guide that we use to get to level 90 as fast as possible, take a look at our favorite in-game leveling guide.
+If you want the same in-game step by step leveling guide that we use to get to the level cap as fast as possible, take a look at our favorite in-game Shadowlands leveling guide.